mironim/BootstrapPager/README.md

 });
 ```

+In most cases that should be all you have to do to utilize this plugin.

+<h3>Advanced Usage</h3>
 To override the plugin's default styles you do something like this:
 ```css
 .paginate_prefix{font-size:10px;}
  #tbl_paginate_textbox{width:50px !important;font-size:10px;}
 ```

-To override icons you can use script or css:
+To override icons you can use script:
 ```javascript
 $("#tbl_paginate_button_next").removeClass("glyphicon glyphicon-chevron-right").addClass("glyphicon glyphicon-arrow-right");
 $("#tbl_paginate_button_next").removeClass("glyphicon glyphicon-chevron-right").addClass("fa fa-arrow-right");  //font-awesome
 ```

-or in CSS
+You can also override icons with css:

 ```css
 .paginate_button_next {